williamclee/info/README.md

 - 👋 Hi, I’m @williumlee
-- 👀 I’m interested in ...
+- 👀 I’m interested in Human-Centered Design in Web Development and UX applications in Artificial Intelligence.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Structures and Artificial Intelligence.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: william.lee@berkeley
+- 📫 How to reach me: william.lee@berkeley.edu

 <!---
 williumlee/williumlee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.